 You’ll sit up to 6 hours every week in small and highly participatory classes taught by native speakers.
 Your fluency in this second foreign language will not be just in terms of legal vocabulary but also in terms of key competencies such as public speaking and writing legal documents.

-The Legal English courses comprise three phases:
+The Mandatory English courses comprise three phases:

 Research and expanding your mastery of legal English to include all branches of the Law; you will also work on your writing skills through cases.

 An introduction to oral communication techniques and rhetoric.